sdiehl/wiwinwlh/tutorial.md

 Go
 --

-Go is a programming language developed at Google by Rob Pike, and Ken Thompson.
+Go is a programming language developed at Google.
 Although Go is statically typed it has failed to integrate most modern advances in programming language work since the 1970s and instead chooses a seemingly regressive design.
 Most notably it lacks any notion of generics and polymorphism is either achieved by manual code duplication or unsafe coercions.

 **Main difference**: Go is a language designed around the idea that language design has not advanced since 1970, while Haskell incorporates many ideas from